Chinedu-Onyema/Chinedu-Onyema/README.md

 I'm interested in Businesss intelligence using Data Analytical Tools.
 I'm Currently learning SQL, EXCEL, PHYTON AND ADVANCED BUSINESS INTELLIGENCE.
 👋I'm Lokking to collaborate with likened minds to achieve the best results.
-How to reach me through my lindelin profile Chinedu Onyema or whatsapp me on 08186347735.
+You can reach me through my linkdelin profile Chinedu Onyema or whatsapp me on 08186347735 or send an Email message on chineduonyema45@gmail.com
-Hi, I’m @Chinedu-Onyema

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...